-Grade Point Average: A student cannot graduate

-with a GPA below 3.0.
-You will be dismissed from the degree program or provisional status will be revoked if you receive an "F" or "U" in any graduate course or a total of three "C" grades in your graduate program.
+Grade Point Average: A student cannot graduate with a GPA below 3.0.
+You will be dismissed from the degree program or be placed on provisional status will be revoked if you receive an "F" or "U" in any graduate course or a total of three "C" grades in your graduate program.
 In addition, you will receive a notice of academic appeal upon receiving a grade of "C" in any two graduate courses or if your GPA falls below 3.0.
+Students in the graduate program must have a B average or GPA of 3.0 to graduate.
+B is considered as a passing grade for graduate courses.